peterwwillis/direnvsh/README.md

 At the end of loading the envrc files, if you have supplied any commands and arguments after the `direnvsh` options, execution will pass to that command with the environment variables set.
 Add `--` after any `direnvsh` options to prevent confusion with command arguments.

-If a file `.stopdirenvshrc` exists in a current or parent directory or the `DIRENVSH_STOP` variable is set to `1`, all parsing will stop.
+If a file `.stopdirenvsh` exists in a current or parent directory or the `DIRENVSH_STOP` variable is set to `1`, all parsing will stop.

 ## Modes